Stevens Pass Ski Area: Avalanches

-The area around Stevens Pass is known to be avalanche prone, having experienced the most deadly avalanche in U.S. history in 1910, when two trains, stationary due to heavy snowfall, were swept off the tracks and buried, killing 96 people.
+The area around Stevens Pass is known to be avalanche prone, having experienced the deadliest avalanche in U.S. history in 1910, when two trains, stationary due to heavy snowfall, were swept off the tracks and buried, killing 96 people.

 More than a century later in 2012, another notable avalanche occurred.
 Out of a group of 16 experienced skiers, three men, Chris Rudolph, age 30; Johnny Brenan, 41, and Jim Jack, age 46; were killed in an avalanche at Stevens Pass on February 19.
 The avalanche occurred in an unmaintained back-country area known as Tunnel Creek, which was described as "ski at your own risk," after 3 ft of fresh snowfall.

-Future development plans

-The growth of population in the Seattle area has led to increased use at all the Cascades ski areas in Washington, and Stevens pass frequently reaches capacity on weekends during January and February.
-In June 2007, a Master Plan was submitted to the Forest Service describing proposed future expansions and upgrades over the next ten years.